Strepsiptera: Cladogram

+Genetics

+The first strepsipteran species to have been sequenced in full is Mengenilla moldrzyki.
+The genome sequence is 168 Mb long, with 30,068 inferred protein-coding genes, with over 13,000 being supported by external evidence.
+Strepsipteran genomes tend to be unusually small.
+The evolution of strepsipteran sex chromosomes shows that part of them are ancestral to the split between Coleoptera and Strepsiptera.

 Relationship with humans

 Some insects which have been considered pests may have strepsipteran endoparasites.
 Inoculation of a pest population with the corresponding parasitoid may sometimes aid in reducing the impact of such pests, although no strepsipterans have ever been tested for use in this capacity, let alone being available for such purposes, either commercially or experimentally.